 From test installations we have found that the method suggested below usually has the quickest floor laying time combined with the most satisfying finish, especially where patterned garage flooring is being laid.
 One alternative we have used is to fit the tile ramps first and then install the tiles row by row left to right later.

-Tape measure, Stanley knife, board to cut tiles on.
+Tape measure, a standard woodworking panel saw, board to cut tiles on.
 A non-marking rubber mallet and a steel or similar straight edge may be useful.

 Please ensure that the triangle corner is always in the same position for each and every tile.